pi-geosolutions/core-geonetwork/docs/eng/geoportal-admin/source/create_metadata/create_metadata.rst

 #.
 Press *Create*.
 It will open the new metadata sheet in *Edit* mode.

-Then, for the edition, see 'the corresponding section <geonetwork-opensource.org/manuals/2.10.3/eng/users/quickstartguide/new_metadata/index.html>`_ in
+Then, for the edition, see `the corresponding section <geonetwork-opensource.org/manuals/2.10.3/eng/users/quickstartguide/new_metadata/index.html>`_ in
 |gn| documentation.

 Publish a metadata